beauraines/rtm-cli/README.md

   url [options] [indices...]
-Display the associated URL of a Task whoami                                   Display RTM user information overdue                                  Display incomplete tasks that are overdue
+Display the associated URL of a Task whoami                                   Display RTM user information overdue                                  Display incomplete tasks that are overdue obsidian [indices...]
+Output tasks in Obsidian Task syntax.
+Export URLs and notes to configured directory (defaults to system temp dir)
 ```